 Welland FloatFest

-- Get your inflatables, and your kiddies and get to Welland for the annual Welland Floatfest! – Sunday, July 20 | 12:00 PM at Lincoln Street Docks
+- Get your inflatables, and your kiddies and get to Welland for the annual Welland Floatfest! – Sunday, July 5, 2026 | 12:00 PM at Lincoln Street Docks

 - Go on a historical walking tour of Welland!

-- Enjoy Welland Bridge 13 in Downtown Welland lit up every night!
+- Enjoy Welland Bridge 13 in Downtown Welland, lit up every night!

-- Go for a walk in Merritt Island trail or bike the Welland portion of Great Niagara Circle Trail!
+- Go for a walk in Merritt Island trail or bike the Welland portion of the Great Niagara Circle Trail!

 - Rent a canoe, kayak or pedal boat and explore Welland via the water.